Sign Up for an Event

 How to Reserve

 - Decide on a project (and have plans or drawings if possible)

 - Determine the number of Scouts who will attend and their ages

-- Decide on the approximate date you would like to hold your event.
+- Review our Shop Calendar (above) to find an available date to hold your event.
 Generally, any date and time that does not have an activity or conflict noted is available.
 While the calendar is updated regularly, there are times when an event or conflict is not yet reflected on the calendar.
 Therefore, we recommend selecting a primary date and one or two alternates.